papakonnekt/garden_database/docs/SETUP.md

 FIRST_RUN=true
 ```

-You can edit these values if needed.
-For production, you should:
+**No manual configuration is needed** for local development.
+The script generates a secure random key and sets up working default values.

-- Change the database password
+For production deployment, you may want to edit these values:
-- Generate a secure Django secret key
+- Change the database password to something more secure
 - Set `DJANGO_DEBUG=False`
 - Add your domain to `DJANGO_ALLOWED_HOSTS`